Omowunmi-svg/guides/creating-an-open-source-program.md

 Under its process, Microsoft engineers can go into the company’s open source workflows, share that they want to use a piece of code or release something to an open source community, and then receive responses from local reviewers who provide feedback.
 About 300 different groups of business and legal reviewers are available to weigh in on the localized requests with their expertise, helping to provide a workable approach for the company through a highly specialized process.

-> “If we tried to have a centralized body to approve open source for Windows, Office, and Azure, we would be pulling our hair out.
+> “If we try to have a centralized body to approve open source for Windows, Office, and Azure, we would be pulling our hair out.
 Those are fundamentally different businesses.
 We give **engineers** the tools and guidance to enable their work, but are not a **central approval body**.
 That works in some companies but would not work here.” – [Jeff McAffer](https://twitter.com/jeffmcaffer), director of the [Open Source Programs Office at Microsoft](https://opensource.microsoft.com/resources/office)

 ## Management roles